wbugenis/wbugenis/README.md

 When I'm able to get out of the city, you'll probably find me walking in the woods or in my kayak. <br />

 - 🌱 Working on building my coding skills and picking up new technologies, polishing up my projects
-- 👯 I’d be happy to collaborate on anything you'd like - feel free to reach out!

 ## Connect with me!
 [<img align="left" alt="medium" src="https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white" />][blog]